 Professional services like Lifeline, Beyond Blue and many local counselling or psychology services continue to operate throughout the Christmas and New Year period.
 Try not to feel guilty for reaching out to these services if you need them.
 The Banyans Health and Wellness is a residential rehabilitation facility that operates throughout the festive season, and is flexible if guests wish to return home over Christmas.

-At The Banyans, our tailored programs can equip you for the challenges you may experience over this time, and provide ongoing support into the New Year.
+Our tailored programs can equip you for the challenges you may experience over this time, and provide ongoing support into the New Year.
 Our programs can be designed for those experiencing depression, anxiety, chronic stress, burnout, alcohol or drug misuse, eating disorder and more.
 If a program like those at The Banyans may be beneficial for yourself or a loved one, please call our friendly team on 1300 BANYAN (1300 226 926) or submit an enquiry form below.
-Alternatively, please send an email to firstname.lastname@example.org and a team member will be in touch.